 "shall awake" Resurrection.
-Both the first and second resurrections are in view here.
+Both the first resurrection of the just and second resurrection of the wicked are in view here.

 "some to everlasting life, and some to shame and everlasting contempt" The resurrections are split into two separate events.
 We do see the two classes of the resurrected- some who awake to everlasting life (the righteous) and some who awake to shame and everlasting contempt (the unrighteous).
 The "when" of these resurrections are not given here and this verse must be compared to other verses dealing with the resurrections, else one may fall into the trap of teaching the error of a General Resurrection, a doctrine not supported by Scripture.